armel/IC705SMeter/README.md

 Finally, step 3, go to the `Platform` sub-section.
 And click on `Upload Filesystem Image`.

 Wait !
-It's coffee time (or beer) :) The contents of the `data` directory will be written to the Flash memory of your M5Stack.
+It's coffee time (or beer) :) The contents of the `data` directory will be written to the SPI Flash File Storage of your M5Stack.
 Are you done?
 You're there !!!!

 ## Usage